 With each passing day, more and more people throng to Vrindavan.
-The crowds on special festival days and weekends are greater, and this is indeed the will of the powers that be: more people coming, more people spending: Urbanization and economic development (artha) and are the route to all that is good.
+The crowds on special festival days and weekends are ever greater, and this is indeed the will of the powers that be: more people coming means more people spending.
+The ruling philosophy is that urbanization and economic development (artha) are the route to all that is good.

 From the very beginning on Vrindavan Today we have been flailing impotently at all this, for we still hanker for the days of the sattva-guṇa, when the influence of Kali was not quite so great.
 Days that we have seen and remember well.
 My principal guiding idea has been that Vrindavan is for the bhajananandi Vaishnavas, and I still believe that.
-The problem is that we have still not found a collective vision that uses this as its guiding principle, and with every passing day, it becomes a less believable proposition that this might happen.
+The problem is that we have still not found a collective vision that uses this as its guiding principle, and with every passing day, it becomes less likely that this will ever happen.

 On Nrisingha Chaturdasi in Barsana I read from Prahlada Charita and we heard the famous reply that Prahlad gave to his father's question, "What is the best thing you have learned up until now?"
 Prahlad answers,

 vanaṁ gato yad dharim āśrayeta